Please note that, due to an astounding number of orders this fall, delivery is currently running about four weeks +

 It can definitely run with the big dogs.
 Incredible, especially when it only costs $199! ($270 as of 2/12/12 -ed.)

 I kind of expected a similar sound to the Wheatfield HA-2 that I just sold since it uses the same 6080 tube, but it's cleaner & more detailed."

 This kit is in very high demand and we are working a quickly as possible to fill orders.
+The current lead time is around three to four weeks.
 Your pre-order will be charged the day the kit is ordered.
 We do this to allow cash in advance payment to our vendors to keep the price you pay as low as possible.
-We try to keep all kits in stock, but delivery can take up to 4 weeks when demand is high.